Gretchen Carlson: Early life and education

 Carlson was crowned Miss Minnesota in June 1988 and became Miss America 1989 on September 10, 1988.
 She was the first classical violinist to win those titles.
 Following Carlson's Miss America win, she was invited to meet President Ronald Reagan in the Oval Office.
-She made many television appearances during her year of service, including appearing on The David Letterman Show, where he jokingly asked her out on a date.
+She made many television appearances during her year of service, including appearing on The David Letterman Show.
 After Carlson's appearance as a newscaster in a sketch on Bloopers and Practical Jokes with Ed McMahon and Dick Clark, several television agents called, eventually launching her career in broadcast television.

 Carlson graduated from Stanford University in 1990 with honors, where she studied organizational behavior.
 She spent a study-abroad period at Oxford University, studying the works of Virginia Woolf.
 She was a member of the Kappa Kappa Gamma sorority.
-Carlson planned to attend law school after Stanford and completed the LSAT exam, but instead focused on a career in broadcast journalism.
+According to Carlson, she planned to attend law school and had completed the LSAT exam, but instead started to work in television.